DoD-Platform-One/bigbang/docs/guides/using-bigbang/values-guide.md

 Global values within Big Bang are used in cases where packages inherit a common configuration.
 These mainly include configuration for networking, common SSO provider config, and other common usability values.

-Some examples of these values include:
+Some examples of these values are included in the following:
 - `domain`: This value informs the VirtualService configurations for all packages
 - `openshift`: This toggle provides for configuration of any OpenShift specific values across all packages
 - `networkPolicies`: These values inform configuration of network policies (enabling, disabling, setting IP ranges)
 - `imagePullPolicy`: When set this value is used to configure all packages (and their pods) with a common pull policy
 - `sso` (top level value): The configuration set here is used to assist with packages' individual OIDC or SAML configuration, such as endpoints

-**Important Note**: While we use the term "global" here these values are NOT the exact same as a Helm global value.
+**NOTE**: While we use the term "global" here these values are NOT the exact same as a Helm global value.
 Helm globals are directly passed to all subcharts.
 Big Bang globals are in some cases passed directly to the package charts, but in other cases they are manipulated/customized to inform package values.

 ### Abstracted Package Values